 However, the Magistrate decided to rule the evidence inadmissible for the following reasons:

 This case highlights that there are defences available that many clients would not think of by forensically analysing police briefs and testing prosecution cases to their limit.
-Whilst this was a great outcome for our client, it does demonstrate the need to not accept prosecution cases at face value and to always dig deeper to ensure that investigations have been legally complied with.
+Whilst this was a great outcome for the client, it does demonstrate the need to not accept prosecution cases at face value and to always dig deeper to ensure that investigations have been legally complied with.